sdroy88/dataquest-projects/README.md

 # dataquest-projects
-Repository for DataQuest bootcamp guided coding projects.
+Repository of Jupyer Notebooks for DataQuest guided coding projects.